Attorney Fees – Need Based (California Family Code § 2030) – FAQ

 Under the California Family Law Code and California Code of Civil Procedure, there several mechanisms by which a family law court litigant can seek attorney fees and costs.
 The following article discusses an award for attorney’s fees pursuant to California Family Code § 2030 et seq.

 Please note that these procedures can be complicated and often require the assistance of a family law attorney.
-If you are seeking a need-based award for attorneys fees or attorneys fees as sanctions, speak with a divorce lawyer at Berenji & Associates today to discuss your options.
+If you are seeking a need-based award for attorneys fees or attorneys fees as sanctions, speak with a divorce lawyer at Berenji & Associates Divorce Lawyers today to discuss your options.

 Need Based Award for Attorney’s Fees and Costs – Family Code 2030 et seq.